FFmpeg Support

 Bitstream filters

-FFmpeg bitstream filters are filters that modify the binary content of encoded data.
-They can be used to adjust certain aspects of media codecs and containers to make them fit some specific use, for instance a rtmp/flv output etc. They are particularly important when dealing with live switches of encoded content (see Examples section).
+FFmpeg bitstream filters modify the binary content of encoded data.
+They adjust codec and container aspects for specific uses, such as rtmp/flv output.
+They are particularly important for live switches on encoded content (see the Examples section).

 % liquidsoap -h ffmpeg.filter.bitstream.h264_mp4toannexb